pyton-kaa/wordle/README.md

 # wordle
-My versions of the popular word game
+A terminal version of the popular word game